-A member of The Norwegian Author’s Union, and The Norwegian Guild for Drama and Theatre Instructors, Ren also served as the International PEN Women Writers’ Committee representative for Human Rights from 2006 to 2008.
+A member of The Norwegian Author’s Union, The Norwegian Guild for Drama & Theatre Instructors, and the American Dramatists’ Guild, Ren also served as the International PEN Women Writers’ Committee representative for Human Rights from 2006 to 2008.

 Ren is an associate editor and feature writer for Poemeleon, and a Poetry Reader for the peer-reviewed journal Orange Blossom Review.

 From the afterword for The Elephants Have Been Singing All Along, written by the poet and translator Eirik Lodén (Trans.
 AI):

 Ren Powell’s poetry often explores the back-and-forth movements of our emotions.
 This can encompass anything from the everyday, subtle shifts in mood that most people experience, to the more intense swings seen in bipolar disorder, where feelings of extreme excitement can quickly give way to deep sadness, and vice versa.

 Powell delves into this topic extensively, depicting both the “mixed” and “elastic” aspects of our mental states, even likening it to the mind’s personal “intimate revenge” – a sort of self-inflicted retribution.

 While this theme isn’t new in Powell’s poetry, what sets this work [The Elephants Have Been Singing All Along] apart is the way it’s presented.
 There’s a sense of lightness amid the heaviness of emotions, a focused perspective within the vast expanse of thoughts, and a natural quality to the sudden leaps between feelings.